- -30- then and now (8/22/18)2

 A cotton picker was photographed by G.D.
-Fronabarger.
-The name, place and date are unknown.
+Fronabarger possibly in 1947.

 A story in the Southeast Missourian's annual Achievement Edition of Jan.
 31, 1948 included a photograph of cotton pickers.